-Russian President Vladimir Putin earlier said “Artificial intelligence is the future not only of Russia but of all of mankind.
+Russian President Vladimir Putin earlier said, “Artificial intelligence is the future not only of Russia but of all of mankind.
 Whoever becomes the leader in this sphere will become the ruler of the world.”.
 The same applies to the present business world too.
 Companies from different industries have already started or are starting to consume the vast amount of data available on the web to gain actionable insights and improve decision making for their business.

 As observed in the MGI’s report, location-based services and US retail have shown the highest progress in using big data and analytics to create value.
-Hence it becomes all the more essential to collect and analyze data especially if you are running a business in retail or consumer packaged goods industry.
-You can forecast rise and fall in particular product demand, optimize your delivery routes, predict what the top selling product in a category is likely to be, and do much more.
-The possibilities of using data combined with AI & automation for business growth is endless.
+Hence it becomes all the more essential to collect and analyze data especially if you are running a business in the retail or consumer packaged goods industry.
+You can forecast rise and fall in particular product demand, optimize your delivery routes, predict what the top-selling product in a category is likely to be, and do much more.
+The possibilities of using data combined with AI & automation for business growth are endless.
 Here’s how companies in retail and CPG use it to their benefit.

 It allows businesses to set prices at the exact best point where supply and demand produce the optimum revenue.
-Pricing intelligence when combined with dynamic pricing tools can be used to beat competitor’s pricing and turn inventory at an accelerated pace.
-In March 2014, Walmart launched Savings Checker, that allowed customers to check prices and get back the difference as a Walmart Rewards eGift Card if another local retailer has any of the advertised products at a cheaper price.
+Pricing intelligence when combined with dynamic pricing tools can be used to beat a competitor’s pricing and turn inventory at an accelerated pace.
+In March 2014, Walmart launched Savings Checker, which allowed customers to check prices and get back the difference as a Walmart Rewards eGift Card if another local retailer has any of the advertised products at a cheaper price.

 Enhancing In-Store Experience